Hello there and thanks for stopping by. My name is Kate Tessier. I put my full energy into my work and it shows. That’s why I’m Kilowatt Kate!

 Improving the relationships between local manufacturers, local designers, and the local economy as been a priority for me for many years.
 This desire led me to create Manufacturers + Designers Connect to foster more local design to be put into production locally too by simply changing how they work together.

-I’m a professional member of ACIDO (Association of Chartered Industrial Designers of Ontario) as well as on the Board of Directors serving as Director of Rocket.
-Rocket is the annual student competition of graduating Industrial Designers from degree granting schools in Ontario.
-I once competed…many moons ago.
-I’m excited to be organizing this years competition!
+I’m a professional member of ACIDO (Association of Chartered Industrial Designers of Ontario) and serve as Administrator.
+I’m honoured to have organized ACIDO’s annual Rocket competition for graduating Industrial Designers from degree granting schools in Ontario for the past 3 years!